Vikky660/Capgemini-data-engineering-training/week0/phase1/README.md

-Phase 1 – SQL to PySpark
+## Phase 1 – SQL to PySpark

-Objective
+### Objective
-To learn basic SQL queries and implement them using PySpark.
+The goal of this phase was to understand how basic SQL queries translate into PySpark DataFrame operations.

-Learned
+### What I Learned
-select(), filter(), groupBy()
-SQL to PySpark mapping
-DataFrame operations
+During this phase, I explored core PySpark functions such as:
+- `select()`
+- `filter()`
+- `groupBy()`

+I also practiced mapping common SQL queries into their PySpark equivalents, which helped me understand how similar concepts are implemented in both.

-Exercises Completed
+### Exercises Completed
+I worked on the following tasks:
-Show all customers
+- Displaying all customers
-Filter customers by city
+- Filtering customers based on city
-Filter customers by age
+- Filtering customers based on age
-Select specific columns
+- Selecting specific columns
-GroupBy count
+- Using `groupBy()` to count records

-Challenges
+### Challenges Faced
+Some of the challenges I encountered included:
-Understanding PySpark syntax
+- Getting comfortable with PySpark syntax
-Mapping SQL queries to PySpark
+- Converting SQL queries into PySpark code
-Using groupBy correctly
+- Correctly applying `groupBy()` operations

-Output
+### Output
-Execution screenshots are available in outputs/ folder.
+Execution screenshots for all tasks are available in the `outputs/` folder.